Bio

 Hallie’s Edgar-nominated how-to-write book:

-• Writing and Selling Your Mystery Novel: How to Knock ‘Em Dead with Style (Writers Digest Books, 2005)
+• Writing and Selling Your Mystery Novel: REVISED AND EXPANDED (Writers Digest Books, 2017)

-Co-author of the Dr. Peter Zak mystery series by G. H. Ephron:
+Dr. Peter Zak mystery series by G. H. Ephron, co-authored with Donald Davidoff:

 • Amnesia (St. Martin’s Minotaur, 2000)